adamConnerSax/Frames-map-reduce/Readme.md

 * unpack, filtering using ```unpackFilterOnField``` (with a type-application to specify the ```Label``` column),
 * assign, grouping by ```Label``` and feeding the rest of the columns to reduce using ```splitOnKeys``` with a type-application to specify which columns are the key.
-* reduce by folding over the two remaining columns using the ```foldAllMonoid``` function.
-The type-application here specifies a newtype wrapper with the correct ```Monoid``` instance.
+* reduce by folding over the two remaining columns using the ```foldAllConstrained``` function.
+The type-application here specifies a constraint satisfied by all the columns being folded, and then the cols to fold.
 This last part is a little complex.
 See the Frames.Folds modules for more details.

 ```haskell
 {-# LANGUAGE TypeApplications  #-}